 Weekends at Ellenwood Provincial Park can provide a healthy alternative to indoor pursuits and electronic games during the winter.
 Forget ‘virtual’ thrills and excitement… We have the real thing at Ellenwood and it’s FREE for the entire family!
 It’s called cross-country skiing and we want everyone to come out to the Park and try it!

-We also groom and track set over 7 kilometers of ski trails throughout the park.
+We also groom and track set over 7 kilometres of ski trails throughout the park.
 In addition there are plowed trails for walkers, hiking trails and ungroomed areas for the use of snowshoers, hikers, photographers and non-skiers.
 There’s something for everyone to enjoy at Ellenwood this winter.
-As long as Mother Nature cooperates, our trails will be groomed and ready for you… along with a hot wood stove and hot drinks to warm you up after your day outdoors.
+As long as Mother Nature cooperates, our trails will be groomed and ready for you.

 Skis are loaned on a first come, first served basis and children must be accompanied by an adult.
 The whole family is encouraged to join in the fun!